 Benefits to Student Learning

-• Equitable access to digital resources
+• Ensures equitable access to digital resources that support diverse learning styles.

 Student Responsibilities